 If you’re using pavers as your base, you’re going to need something to hold up the shed.
 We recommend four stirrups at each corner of the shed.
 You may need to cut the corners of your pavers (can use a handsaw) to make sure they fit within your shed base and not show on the outside.

 Dig a hole and add some concrete.
 Place the stirrups in the concrete and make sure they are level.
-This way, no matter the weather, your storage shed wont be moving anywhere.
+This way, no matter the weather, your storage shed won't be moving anywhere and you'll cut down on repair costs down the road.

 With all pavers down, cover the rest of the paving sand with sand cement.
 This will keep the exterior of your shed clean when it rains.